plyalyut/Covid-Forcasting-and-Sentiment/README.md

 git clone https://github.com/plyalyut/Covid-Forecasting-And-Sentiment
 cd Covid-Forecasting-And-Sentiment
 ```
 2) Create a new YAML file titled config.yaml at the root of the repo that contains your Twitter API keys.
+The contents should be formated as such:
 ```YAML
 consumer_key: INSERT_KEY_HERE
 consumer_secret: INSERT_SECRET_KEY_HERE